2. Getting started

 2.1.
 Installation

 Transcrypt is currently tested under Windows, Linux and OSX, with Chrome, Internet Explorer and Firefox.
-To be able to use it, Python 3.9 has to be installed.
+To be able to use it, Python 3.7 has to be installed.
 After that, install virtualenv as explained in Jamie Matthews very clear and brief introduction.
 Be sure to install virtualenv for the right Python version, by using the right pip.
 For each Transcrypt project (or group of projects using the same Transcrypt version) create an environment as described in the referenced introduction.
-To install Trancrypt into that environment, activate the environment as also described there, and then type:
+To install Transcrypt into that environment, activate the environment as also described there, and then type:

 pip install transcrypt